break-through-cancer/dataref/src/content/relnotes.md

 ## **2024_03_04**

-Welcome to the inaugural edition of the DASH Release Notes, a [simple mechanism](https://en.wikipedia.org/wiki/Release_notes) to provide BTC-wide updates from the Data Science Hub as new datasets, analysis methods & pipelines, software infrastructure, and more emerge across BTC.
+Welcome to the inaugural edition of the DASH Release Notes, through which we'll provide regular, BTC-wide updates as new datasets, analysis methods & pipelines, infrastructure, and more emerge.
 With this first installment we're happy to relay:

 - A meeting of the Data Science TeamLab (DST) last week at MD Anderson, with thanks to Kadir Akdemir & MDA colleagues for hosting.
 This 2-day event showcased considerable progress in the development of analysis methods & pipelines (notably single-cell and bulkRNA, TCR, spatial, and classical bulkDNA approaches); and how they're being woven into an increasingly capable data analysis system for the entire BTC portfolio.
 Leading to energetic discussion of future science, cross-team interaction, and trainee development.
 - Data snapshot version **2024-02-20**, with over 1K samples and 9TB of data across several TeamLabs: